(Ukraine) Chairman of the jury

 Valeriy Sokolov is a 2005 winner of the George Enescu International Violin Competition in Bucharest.

-Andrii was born in Odesa in a family of musicians.
-He began his education at Stolyarsky Special Music School in the class of Dozent Anna Lapteva, then at Odesa National Music Academy named after A.V.
-Nezhdanova in the class of Professor Mikhail Turchinsky.
-Since 2009, he began studying with the world famous professor Marco Rizzi at the Reina Sofia School of Music in Madrid (Spain) as a solo postgraduate course at the Mannheim University for Music and Performing Arts (Germany).
-Huge influence on his professional development was provided by classes with outstanding musicians of modernity, including: Pinchas Zuckerman, Gerard Poulet, Zakhar Bron, Miriam Fried and Ferenc Radosh.
+Andrii was born in Odesa (Ukraine) in a family of musicians.
+He began his education at the famous Stolyarsky School at the age of 6 with Anna Lapteva and later at the Odesa National Music Academy named after A.V.
+Nezhdanova by professor Mikhail Turchinsky.
+After his graduation he continued his education in Europe with the world-famous professor Marco Rizzi at the Queen Sofía College of Music in Madrid, as well as postgraduate studies at the Mannheim University of Music and Performing Arts.
+A huge influence on his professional development was provided by classes with outstanding musicians, including Pinchas Zukerman, Gerard Poulet, Zakhar Bron, Viviane Hagner, Miriam Fried and Ferenc Rados.

-During his life in Europe Andrii has repeatedly won various awards and grants of cultural funds, including Isaac Albeniz Foundation (Madrid), German National Cultural Foundation (Berlin), Ottile Zelbach Foundation (Berlin) and Vladimir Spivakov International Foundation (Moscow).
+He won numerous prizes at international violin competitions and awarded with the various awards and grants of cultural funds, among them Isaac Albeniz Foundation, Sinfonima Foundation, German National Cultural Foundation, Ottile Zelbach Foundation and Vladimir Spivakov International Foundation.

 Daniel Austrich is a laureate of numerous international competitions, such as Ludwig van Beethoven Competition in Austria, Pablo Sarasate Competition in Spain and Niccolo Paganini Competition in Russia.
 Since 2015, he has been an assistant professor at the Cologne University of Music and Dance and from 2020 he will teach at the Violin Art Workshop in Moscow.
 In the period from 2012 to 2019 he has been a member of the famous Michelangelo quartet.